yarnpkg/berry/packages/gatsby/content/advanced/peer-dependencies.md

 title: "Peer Dependencies"
 ---

-The PnP linker guarantees that each combination of package name / version will only be instantiated once, except in one documented case: if a package has peer dependencies, then it will be instantiated once for each time a hard dependency is found in the dependency tree.
+The PnP linker guarantees that each combination of package name / version will only be instantiated once, except in one documented case: if a package has peer dependencies.
+Such ones will be instantiated once *for each time a hard dependency is found in the dependency tree*.

-For example, let's say you have `react` and `react-dom` - since the `react` package doesn't list peer dependencies, a same version of `react` will only ever be instantiated once, regardless how many dependent packages list it in their `dependencies` field.
+For example, let's say you have `react` and `react-dom`.
+Since the `react` package doesn't list any peer dependencies, a same version of `react` will only ever be instantiated once regardless how many dependent packages list it in their `dependencies` field.
 However, because `react-dom` lists `react` within its `peerDependencies` field, Yarn will need to install it in such a way that it will be instantiated exactly once for each package that list it in their `dependencies` field.

 ## Why does it work this way?